cyatteau/frontrunners25-open-source-mapping/README.md

 - **ArcGIS API Key:**
   Needed for accessing ArcGIS services in some demos.
 Quickly sign up and create your own key at [location.arcgis.com](https://location.arcgis.com).

-- **MapTiler Key:**
-  Required for the Places Basemap + Places Service demo.
-Sign up and get your key at [MapTiler Cloud](https://www.maptiler.com/cloud/).
+  - _NOTE:_ An ArcGIS Location Platform account is required for accessing the Places Service demo.

 ## About the Talk